poppadum/dynquee/README.md

 If you are having trouble getting *dynquee* to start on PC, also check the file `/tmp/dynquee_start.log`.

-If you still can't get it working, post on the [Recalbox forum][recalbox-forum-commproj] and I will try to help.
+If you still can't get it working, post on the [Recalbox forum][recalbox-forum-dynquee] or [message me on Discord][discord-poppadum] and I will try to help.
 Please paste your config file and debug log file on [pastebin][pastebin] and provide a link when reporting issues.

 ---